Case study: Clinical trials in PHTS of medicines used to treat other conditions

 What does it involve?

-(Study 1) Cognitive difficulties clinical trial: Professor Mustafa Sahin, together with colleagues at Stanford University in California and the Cleveland Clinic in Ohio, are studying whether a medicine called everolimus is able to improve the cognitive difficulties that occur commonly in PHTS.
+(Study 1) Cognitive difficulties clinical trial: Professor Mustafa Sahin, together with colleagues at Stanford University in California and the Cleveland Clinic in Ohio, studied whether a medicine called everolimus was able to improve the cognitive difficulties that occur commonly in PHTS.
 These difficulties include things like problems with the amount of information an individual can hold in their short-term memory, or how long it takes to do a mental task.
-In total, 40 children and adults aged 5-45 years who have PHTS with cognitive symptoms have been enrolled into this clinical trial, each received 6 months of study treatment.
+In total, 46 children and adults aged 5-45 years who have PHTS with cognitive symptoms were enrolled into this clinical trial, each received 6 months of study treatment.
 Half of those taking part received everolimus, and half received dummy medicine that looks like everolimus, called placebo.

 This trial has completed and the data has been analysed, and the results published.
 The results show that everolimus was well tolerated but larger studies are needed to better understand if it is truly safe and effective.